-The Building Chips in America Act, reintroduced as Kelly amendment 985 to the National Defense Authorization Act (NDAA), will maximize the benefit of the CHIPS Act incentives to bring microchip manufacturing back to America while maintaining our bedrock environmental laws that protect clean air and water.
+The Building Chips in America Act will maximize the benefit of the CHIPS Act incentives to bring microchip manufacturing back to America while maintaining our bedrock environmental laws that protect clean air and water.

 Since the CHIPS for America Act programs were enacted in early 2021, companies throughout the semiconductor supply chain have announced plans to invest billions in new domestic manufacturing projects.
 However, as currently implemented, CHIPS Act direct financial incentives and investments in research and development programs will be considered major federal actions under the National Environmental Policy Act (NEPA), requiring each project to undergo a NEPA review.